dlakelan/routerperf/README.md

 This script sets up a HFSC queue system on your WAN and LAN ethernet interfaces.
 It offers 5 classes of traffic.
 The most important class is 1:11 which is for use by realtime UDP traffic to and from a list of gaming machines which is set by you.
+Packets with DSCP tags CS5, CS6, CS7 will be sent to the realtime queue.
+Later when QFQ is available on OpenWrt we may enable sub-prioritizing these, such as making game packets more important than in-game VOIP or things like that.

 The remaining classes 1:12, 1:13, 1:14, 1:15 are non-realtime but have
 different bandwidth and latency behavior when there is contention.
 You